-Diversification of actors involved in legal reform processes promotes inclusion and transparency, but a multiplicity of fora can potentially lead to a redundancy of efforts and potential coordination lapses.
+Diversification of the individuals involved in legal reform processes promotes inclusion and transparency, but a multiplicity of fora can potentially lead to a redundancy of efforts and coordination lapses.
 At the start of reform processes, especially legal reform, it is important to streamline consultation and coordination, perhaps even unifying efforts under one single umbrella mechanism.
 Stratification of actors can create delays and inconsistencies in legal reform proposals.
-Thus, ensuring that a single authority oversees the legal reform is critical for avoiding disparate and potentially contradictory proposals, delays, and miscommunication.
+Thus, ensuring that a single authority oversees the legal reform is critical for avoiding disparate and potentially contradictory proposals, delays and miscommunication.

 One possible approach to enhance coordination among stakeholders in support of electoral reform in the DRC could be establishing a separate reform commission or an ad hoc parliamentary committee supported by a technical working group.
-The working group could include members of Parliament, political parties, CENI members and officials, government representatives, representatives from the judiciary, independent election experts, as well as representatives of CSO and religious confessions.
-This technical working group or task force could also be used as a consultative mechanism for the CENI when discussing and planning institutional reform (regulatory or operational changes), including the use of technology in elections.
+The working group could include members of Parliament, political parties, CENI members and officials, government representatives, representatives from the judiciary, independent election experts and representatives of CSOs and religious organizations.
+This technical working group or task force could also be used as a consultative mechanism for the CENI when discussing and planning institutional reform - regulatory or operational changes - including the use of technology in elections.

-The institution or the personality leading this working group or committee must also be perceived as neutral, competent, and beyond reproach by the full political spectrum.
+The institution or individual leading this working group or committee must also be perceived as neutral, competent and beyond reproach across the political spectrum.
 25 A technical reform committee could be appointed along an open and transparent selection process, and then publish its recommendations upon submission to Parliament.
-The CENI members of the plenary and bureau should generally refrain from involving themselves in political debates, which often include questions related to the election system or electoral thresholds, and instead leave these issues for discussion among politicians.
+The CENI members of the plenary and bureau should generally refrain from participating in political debates, which often include questions related to the election system or electoral thresholds, and instead leave these issues for discussion among politicians.